 - Your vehicle is facing forward for towing in a forward direction. - Place the transmission in neutral (N).
-If you cannot move the transmission into neutral (N), you may need to override it.
-See Automatic Transmission (page 10).
+If you cannot move the transmission into neutral (N), you may need to override the gear shifter.
+See Automatic Transmission (page 11).

 - Maximum speed is 35 mph (56 km/h). - Maximum distance is 50 mi (80 km).